 - You have little or no knowledge about work outside your expertise or function.

 Clueless bosses are not aware of the role self-promotion plays in their workplace.
 They tend to believe the hype and overlook hard workers.
-As a result, direct reports feel undervalued and unmotivated because their work is not recognized or rewarded.
+As a result, their direct reports feel undervalued and unmotivated, because their work is not recognized or rewarded.
 Over time, cluelessness erodes your credibility and, in the big picture, the organization is truly ignorant of the talent it possesses.

 2. The Gullible.
 A boss who is gullible is one who is highly open to influence, but low on discernment.
-Typically, a gullible boss is ambitious.
+Typically, a gullible boss is ambitious, maybe overly ambitious.
 The desire for recognition and success makes gullible bosses susceptible to anyone or any information that makes them look good or feel good about themselves.
 You might be gullible if:

 - You don’t dig any deeper if you receive the message you want to hear.

 - You’re easily dazzled by people or projects that have “sparkle” or are high-profile.

 - You avoid people you consider to be downers.

 - You’re strongly driven by a need to feel good about yourself.

 With a gullible boss at the helm, many hardworking, effective employees don’t get recognized.
 Incompetent people are rewarded and the wrong people get promoted, since the gullible are bedazzled by those who suck up to them.
 Many employees are alienated, demoralized, and frustrated by seeing the suck-ups get the rewards.

 3. The Skeptical.
 This kind of boss isn’t very open to influence, but is highly discerning.
 The skeptic hears information with a very discriminating ear.
 You might be a skeptic if: